Kos is a beautiful Greek island in the Dodecanese group. It is popular with all types of travelers and one of our favorite vacation destinations.

 Villages in Kos

-Find some useful phone numbers for your stay in Kos below:
+These are some useful contacts for your stay in Kos:

 - Port Authority of Kos: +302242026594